 Saintem also makes a perfect base for touring Medieval Towns, Abbeys, Castles, World War 2 Memorials and beautiful long stretches of golden sandy beaches.

-For families with young children we have a high-chair, stair gate and travel cot.
+For families with young children we have a high-chair.
 This is a very spacious property yet contains its warmth and homely feel in an old house in an even older village!
 Fresh croissants are available from the Boulangerie just across the road with a newly opened Boucherie offering fresh meat and delicatessen delights.

 |Nearest beach||Granville 95 km|